wireservice/agate/docs/tutorial.rst

 Defining the columns
 ====================

-For every column in our dataset journalism requires us to define a type.
-Because journalism is focused on specific analysis of data (rather than casual viewing), no effort is made to determine these types for you.
-However, :py:class:`journalism.columns.TextType` is always a safe choice if you aren't sure what is in a column.
+journalism requires us to define a type for each column in our dataset.
+No effort is made to determine these types automatically, however, :py:class:`journalism.columns.TextType` is always a safe choice if you aren't sure what is in a column.

 First we create instances of the column types we will be using: